michaelbrewer/aws-lambda-events/docs/build-project.md

 # Build Project

-!!! info
+## Introduction

 A simple tool to generate a starter project based on a template.

+!!!WARNING
+    This is still in progress.. :)

 <script>
 function buildProject(form, path) {